michaelwehrley/99_Bottles/README.md

 **“Each has a single responsibility.
 They are identical in shape.
 All take the same argument.”**

 #### Obeying the Liskov Substitution Principle

+* **“Every piece of knowledge is a dependency, and the way that quantity is written requires verse to know too many things.
+If quantity were more trustworthy, verse could know less.”**
+* Liskov: “subtypes must be substitutable for their supertypes.”
+* That means: **“objects be what they promise they are.”**
+* **“The Liskov Substitution Principle also applies to duck types.”**
+* GREAT EXAMPLE WITH `quantity(number)` following Liskov!